This is the R script for Week 13 Lab.

 When analyzing spatial data, for tractability’s sake, we might only want to look at data for the contiguous United States.
 So, it’s often useful to remove territories and states that are not part of the “lower 48.”
 States like Alaska and Hawaii, as well as territories such as American Samoa, Guam, and Puerto Rico, differ significantly in their geographical context and may introduce anomalies or skew the results when evaluating nationwide trends or metrics.
 Excluding them helps to maintain a focused analysis on the contiguous states where geographical and demographic characteristics are more uniform.
 This simplification can be particularly beneficial in analyses that involve spatial relationships or distance calculations, where the vast distances to these non-contiguous areas can distort results.

-# Step 1: Look at the distinct state list by statefp code
+# Look at the distinct state list by statefp code

 <- us_co %>%